aspeer/drunken-bear/howto_github.md

 -   The first part of each name is the prefix “db”

--   Each element has a named pattern in the form `db.`.
-Elements that have different content models in different contexts will also have patterns in the form `db.`.
+-   Each element has a named pattern in the form `db.elementname`.
+Elements that have different content models in different contexts will also have patterns in the form `db.context.elementname`.
 For example, `db.figure.info` defines the content model for the info element when it appears as a child of the figure element.
 Context may have several parts.
 For example, `db.cals.entrytbl.thead`.

--   Most attributes have a named pattern in the form `db..attribute`.
-Attributes that have different content models in different contexts will also have patterns in the form `db..attribute`.
+-   Most attributes have a named pattern in the form `db.attributename.attribute`.
+Attributes that have different content models in different contexts will also have patterns in the form `db.context.attributename.attribute`.
 For example, `db.olink.localinfo.attribute` defines the content model of the localinfo attribute when it appears in olink.
 There are a few attributes that do not have individual named patterns.
 For example, the effectivity attributes are grouped into `db.effectivity.attributes` and not identified separately.

--   Each element has a named pattern for its attribute list in the form `db..attlist` that defines the list of attributes for that element.
-Elements that have different attribute lists in different contexts will also have patterns in the form `db..attlist` For example, `db.html.table.attlist` defines the attribute list for the html table element and `db.cals.table.attlist` defines the attribute list for a cals table element.
+-   Each element has a named pattern for its attribute list in the form `db.elementname.attlist` that defines the list of attributes for that element.
+Elements that have different attribute lists in different contexts will also have patterns in the form `db.context.elementname.attlist` For example, `db.html.table.attlist` defines the attribute list for the html table element and `db.cals.table.attlist` defines the attribute list for a cals table element.

--   Each attribute that has enumerated values has a named pattern in the form `db..enumeration`.
+-   Each attribute that has enumerated values has a named pattern in the form `db.[context.]attributename.enumeration`.
 If the enumeration for a particular attribute depends on context, optional context is provided.
 For example, `db.verbatim.continuation.enumeration` defines the enumeration values for the continuation attribute that is used in verbatim contexts like screen.
 Unlike elements and attributes, there is not necessarily a named pattern for enumerated attributes outside their context.
 For example, there is no `db.class.enumeration` because the class attribute has a broad and non-intersecting range of uses.

 -   There are several different groupings of elements and attributes.
 Here are the major ones: